 7. Big Data.
 Like content, it is hard to pick up anything today and not hear the words, “Big Data.”
 Prakash Nanduri is a co-founder and CEO of Paxata, a company that was started in 2012, and offers what they call “the first Adaptive Data Preparation platform focused on automating the manual steps and reducing the time in getting the right answer sets for ad-hoc analytics.”
 Prakash wrote an article in Forbes called “Five Business Intelligence Predictions for 2014,” and our tweets on the topic sparked some further shares.
 For example, Prakash says that “the bloom will come off the rose, and big data will need to prove its business value.”
 We agree, and it’s not just us.
 Nate Silver in his book The Signal and the Noise talks a lot about Big Data too – and its inability to deliver significant results.
 Prakash argued that Big Data is about finding the needle in the haystack.
 Silver says it’s more like trying to find the right needle in a pile of needles.

-Prakash offers other interesting predictions.
+Prakash offers other interesting predictions (think about this because it’s four years later!).
 The point of them all is to be aware of what is going around us today.
 All the big consulting companies are in the game.
-Deloitte has a good 4-pager on “Big Data and Listening Capabilities: Can They Deliver Strategic Intelligence.”
+Deloitte has information on big data worth your time.
 And McKinsey’s article on “Big data: What’s Your Plan” can certainly make you think.
-There is just going to be more and more of it, as Deloitte points out in “Data: A Growing Problem.”
 In our blog “How Much Data Can You Eat,” we compare the Greek myth about Erysichthon to what happens when you start consuming data: You just can’t get enough.
 Maybe we should create the “Data Diet,” which limits the intake we have each day.
 Maybe the government should step in and provide guidelines for data consumption.

 Nate Silver says collect as much information as possible, but then be as rigorous and disciplined as possible when analyzing it.
 It’s the “as possible” that’s the question.
 With so much being added these days, our job is really cutting through the noise to get to the signal – isn’t it?

 8. The Future.
-Deloitte produced a 64-page document that got some traction when we tweeted in January, “Mirror, mirror on the wall, what’s the media got in store (for 2014 that is, and at least according to Deloitte). http://goo.gl/GBiHsB.”
-In “Technology, Media & Telecommunications Predictions 2014,” Deloitte spells it out what we have to face, regardless of what we are selling.
+Deloitte produced a 64-page document that got some traction when we tweeted in January, “Mirror, mirror on the wall, what’s the media got in store (for 2014 that is, and at least according to Deloitte).”
+In “Technology, Media & Telecommunications Predictions 2014,” Deloitte spelled it out what we have to face, regardless of what we are selling.
 For example, they predicted:

 - Smart glasses and other “wearables” should be about a $3B business in 2014